The Inn is at once radically contemporary

 All of the guest suites feature floor-to-ceiling windows that offer uninterrupted views of the North Atlantic.
 Guest room sizes vary from 350 to 1 100 square feet, with suites on the third and fourth floors all including wood-burning stoves.
 The ceilings of the rooms on the fourth floor follow the dramatic slope of the roof, resulting in the three most easterly rooms enjoying double volume spaces with the sleeping area located on the mezzanine.
 Great care was taken to provide exceptional sound-proofing in order to ensure that guests hear only the sounds of nearby ocean waves.
 All of the Inn’s rooms were created using only natural materials such as wood, wool, cotton, and linen.
 The only plastic in the guest rooms is the telephone.

 If the Inn is a ship, the dining room is its noble prow

 Fogo Island Inn’s kitchen and dining room are always hives of activity.
-The kitchen brigade works around the clock to prepare and serve food and drink that showcases all the Island has to offer.
-Our kitchen team see themselves as innkeepers: always available to satisfy the needs of guests with their distinct and delicious culinary offerings and unparalleled service standards.
+The Kitchen Collective works around the clock to prepare and serve food and drink that showcases all the Island has to offer.
+Our culinary team see themselves as innkeepers: always available to satisfy the needs of guests with their distinct and delicious culinary offerings and unparalleled service standards.
 The kitchen is located adjacent to the dining room on the first floor of the Inn, with a separate pastry kitchen housed in the outbuilding across the southern courtyard.

 The lounge is an intimate space where